 \subsection{Previous Threat Model and Limitations}

-We begin by reviewing the standard threat model adopted in prior works on adversarial attacks against bandit algorithms \cite{jun2018adversarial, liu2019data, zuo2023adversarial, zuo2024near}.
+Prior work on adversarial robustness in stochastic bandits broadly falls into two categories: corruption-robust approaches (e.g., \citet{kapoor2019corruption,gupta2019better}) and adversarial attack models (e.g., \cite{jun2018adversarial,zuo2023adversarial,zuo2024near}).
+The former assumes a weaker, history-only adversary and focuses on designing defenses against such corruption, whereas the latter studies a stronger, adaptive adversary that is standard in adversarial-attack settings.
+Our paper fits into this adversarial-attack category.
+Therefore, we begin by reviewing the standard threat model adopted in prior works on adversarial attack models.

 In each round $t$, the learner selects an arm $a_t$ to play, and the environment generates a pre-attack reward $r^0_t$ drawn from the underlying distribution of arm $a_t$.
 The attacker then observes the tuple $(a_t, r^0_t)$ and decides an attack value $\alpha_t$.
-The learner can only receive the post-attack reward $r_t = r^0_t - \alpha_t$.
+The learner receives only the post-attack reward $r_t = r^0_t - \alpha_t$.
 Define the cumulative attack cost as $C(T) = \sum_{t=1}^T |\alpha_t|$.
 The attacker's objective is to manipulate the learner into selecting a specific target arm for a linear number of rounds while incurring only sublinear attack cost.
-Formally, an attack is considered successful if the attacker can force the learner to select the target arm $T - o(T)$ times while ensuring that $C(T) = o(T)$.
+Formally, an attack is successful if it induces the learner to select the target arm in $T-o(T)$ rounds while incurring sublinear corruption cost $C(T)=o(T)$, which in turn implies that the number of injected samples is $o(T)$.
 While many attack strategies have been proposed under the standard threat model, it exhibits several critical limitations when applied to practical settings.